sunziping2016/terraform-provider-sops/docs/index.md

 ### Optional

+- `config_file` (String) The path to the SOPS configuration file.
+Can also be set using the `SOPS_CONFIG_FILE` environment variable.
+The file should follow the `.sops.yaml` format.
+See the `config_file` attribute in the resource documentation for its usage.
+- `disable_config_file_discovery` (Boolean) Disable the discovery of the SOPS configuration file.
+Can also be set using a non-empty `SOPS_DISABLE_CONFIG_FILE_DISCOVERY` environment variable.
+By default, the provider will recursively search for a `.sops.yaml` file in the current directory and its parents.
+If none is found, the provider will generated a warning.
+To disable this behavior, set this attribute to `true`.
+This option is ignored if `config_file` is set.
 - `disable_local_key_service` (Boolean) Disable the local key service.
 Can also be set using a non-empty `SOPS_DISABLE_LOCAL_KEY_SERVICE` environment variable.
 If set, you must provide `key_service_uris` to make the key discovery work.
 - `key_service_uris` (Set of String) The URIs of the key service.
 Can also be set using the comma-separated `SOPS_KEY_SERVICE_URIS` environment variable.
 You can start the server-side key service by running `sops keyserver` to enable remote key discovery.
 Examples: `tcp://myserver.com:5000`, `unix:///var/run/sops.sock`.